dymmond/edgy/docs/fields.md

 ddict = obj.composite
 ```

-Limitations:

-Currently the CompositeFIeld is excluded from serialization and model dumps.
-The contained fields are serialized like the others.
+The contained fields are serialized like normal fields.
+So if this is not wanted,
+the fields need the exclude attribute/parameter set

 ##### Parameters

 * **inner_fields** - Required.
 A sequence containing the external field names mixed with embedded field definitions (name, Field) tuples.
-* **read_only** - Default False.
-Prevent writes
 * **absorb_existing_fields** - Default False.
 Don't fail if fields speficied with (name, Field) tuples already exists.
 Treat them as internal fields.
 The existing fields are checked if they are a subclass of the Field or have the attribute `skip_absorption_check` set
 * **model** - Default None (not set).Return a pydantic model instead of a dict
 * **prefix_embedded** - Default "".
 Prefix the field names of embedded fields (not references to external fields).
 Useful for implementing embeddables